Last updated on September 21st, 2022 at 01:15 pm

-When I leave this earth one day, I want to be remembered as someone who inspired and lifted the spirits of people on a global scale with my motivation talks, blog posts and future books.
+My dream is to be remembered as someone who inspired positive change in people on a global scale with motivational talks, art, articles, and future books.

-This week, I had the privilege to give my second motivational talk to the girls at an Academy in Cape Town, South Africa.
-There were 170 ladies in the audience with about 5 teachers.
-My husband was my media person, in control of the sound and my slide presentation.
+This week, I had the privilege to give a motivational talk to the girls at an Academy in Cape Town, South Africa.
+There were 170 young women in the audience with about 5 teachers.

 I cannot lie and say that it wasn’t intimidating when I first saw the audience.
-I had to take a deep breath before I could utter my first words.
+I had to take a deep breath before I uttered my first words.

-But my excitement quickly overcame my fear because for the first time I was going to speak from my heart and truly risk putting myself out there for the group I was about to speak to.
+But my excitement quickly overcame my fear because I was going to speak from my heart and truly risk vulnerability for these girls who needed to hear my stories.

-But when they first entered the hall I could see their cold stares reaching out to me.
-It sent chills down my spine and I expected them to say something horrible during my speech, but as it turned out they were very well-mannered and listened intently to my words.
+When they first entered the hall I noticed their cold stares and felt their lack of trust.
+It sent chills down my spine.
+I expected them to say something horrible during my talk, but as it turned out, they were very well-mannered and listened intently.

-I began my talk by explaining that I have been in situations where I too was deeply hurt and felt there was no hope left in this world.
+I began my talk by explaining that I have been in situations where, I too, was deeply hurt and felt there was no hope.

 Being a teenager is difficult.
-You are often confused, sad and dazed about the future.
+You are often confused, sad, and uncertain about the future.
 In my case, I harbored thoughts of suicide.
-But I was lucky enough to realize that there was hope in the world for me.
-This is why I wanted to speak to these girls — to give them real hope that things can get better once they shift their mental attitude to look for the good that is available in this world.
+But I was lucky enough to realize that there was hope for me.
+This is why I wanted to speak to these girls–to give them hope that things can get better once they ask for help, work to shift their mental attitudes, and seek out the support that is available to them.

-One must first accept the harsh reality about suffering and past hurt, however brutal.
+One must first accept the harsh reality of suffering and past hurt, however brutal.